MetaCell/c-elegans-app/format-ingestion.md

 {
-    "id": string           // unique ID for the dataset "name": string         // display name of the dataset "type": string         // type of dataset: "complete" or "head" "time": int            // time of the dataset "visualTime": int      // visualTime of the dataset "description": string  // description of the dataset "axes": [              // OPTIONAL: different axes and their representation, not used but can appear in the file ...
+    "id": string           // unique ID for the dataset "name": string         // display name of the dataset "type": string         // type of dataset: "complete", "head" or "tail" "time": int            // time of the dataset "visualTime": float    // visualTime of the dataset "description": string  // description of the dataset "axes": [              // OPTIONAL: different axes and their representation, not used but can appear in the file ...